Ayush56565/n8n-whatsapp-translator/README.md

-# WhatsApp Translator using n8n + Groq LLM
+# WhatsApp Message Enhancer using n8n + Groq LLM

 This project is an **AI-powered WhatsApp message enhancer** built using `n8n`, `Groq LLM`, and the `Evolution API`.
 It enables users to send translated, polished, and professional versions of their messages to specific WhatsApp groups by using a mention-based trigger format.
 ---